hzeller/beagleg/README.md

 time

     ./gcode-print-stats *.gcode | sort -k2 -n

+*Note: this binary is currently not taking acceleration into account, so the estimated times are off*

 ## License
 BeagleG is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by